odoo/documentation/content/developer/howtos/rdtraining/B_acl_irrules.rst

-    Before creating the invoice, use ``check_access_rights`` and ``check_access_rule`` to ensure that the current user can update properties in general, and this specific property in particular.
+    Before creating the invoice, use ``check_access_rights`` and ``check_access_rule`` to ensure that the current user can update properties in general as well as the specific property the invoice is for.

     Re-run the bypass script, check that the error occurs before the print.